Fish smarter: less is more!

-Our main objective is to establish win win correlations between fishermen and marine environment.
-We plan to achieve this by teaching fishermen about alternative paths that they can create income for them, such as fishing tourism.
-To teach them that instead of overfishing, killing sea turtles and seals to make ends meet, they should capitalize these marine resources, so as to demonstrate an authentic image to Greece to travelers, who will be willing to pay for this.
-Therefore, our main objective is not to give them a fish (salary or money) but to teach them how to fish ( provide quality experiences to tourists).
+Our main objective is to establish a win-win relationship between fishermen and the marine environment.
+We plan to achieve this by teaching fishermen about alternative paths to generate income, such as fishing tourism.
+Instead of overfishing, and killing sea turtles and seals to make ends meet, fishermen could instead capitalise from these marine resources through boat tours demonstrating an authentic image to Greece to travellers (who are willing to pay for this).

 Watch the VIDEO!

-From June 2019 to January 2020, the team of Enaleia visited in total on 8 Cycladic and 2 Ionian islands to promote sustainable fishing and fishing tourism, training in total 92 professional fishermen!
+From June 2019 to January 2020, the team of Enaleia visited a total of 8 Cycladic and 2 Ionian islands to promote sustainable fishing and fishing tourism, training a total of 92 professional fishermen.
 The islands that the team of Enaleia visited were: Milos, Kimolos, Paros, Antiparos, Naxos, Amorgos, Kythnos, Anafi, Lefkada and Zante.

-At least 3 professional fishermen started already the procedures for getting a fishing tourism license after the training they received by our partners, while 20 more are now positive to follow when the call for grants will be available by the Cyclades Development Agency in order for them to converting their fishing boat to a fishing tourism boat which provides safety specs.
+At least 3 professional fishermen have already started the process of getting a fishing tourism license after the training they received by our partners.
+Another 20 are now set to follow suit, when the application for a grant to convert their fishing boat to a fishing tourism boat becomes available from Cyclades Development Agency.